-QTEL offers intensive workshops and institutes both at school sites and at QTEL’s Summer Institutes in San Francisco every July.
+QTEL offers workshops and institutes both at school sites and at QTEL’s Summer Institutes in San Francisco every July.
 Institutes for both teachers and leadership are offered.

 Our leadership institutes are designed to help school and district administrators understand and apply school structures and processes that make it possible for ELLs to learn and succeed.
 A coaching institute focusing on developing the capacity of instructional coaches to recognize, model, and support quality teaching for ELLs is also offered.